-Border counties hold Brexit meeting - BBC News
+Border counties 'together' over Brexit

-Councils along the Irish border have met in County Fermanagh to discuss the impact of Brexit.
+Councils along the Irish border have said they will work together to ensure their common concerns are addressed during Brexit negotiations.

-They discussed a report which sets out some of the risks and opportunities to the border area after the UK leaves the EU.
+They met to discuss a report that sets out the risks and opportunities to the border area after the UK leaves the EU.

 The study found that some of the weakest economies on the island of Ireland are along the border.